Deep Roots Homeschool Collaboration

 collaboration Meeting at a Glance

-Deep Roots Homeschool Collaboration meets at the Orchards Community Church (74903 McKay Rd Bruce Twp., MI) and offers two semesters, each meeting weekly on Friday mornings for 10 weeks per semester, 8:45-12:00 p.m.
+Deep Roots Homeschool Collaboration meets in northern Romeo and offers two semesters, each meeting weekly on Friday mornings for 10 weeks per semester, 8:45-12:00 p.m.
 Additional fellowship gatherings may be organized outside regular homeschool collaboration hours.
-Our fall semester begins September 16th and runs through November 18th.
-Winter semester will begin January 20th and run through March 24th with a possible make-up date on March 31st.
+Our fall 2023 semester begins September 8th and runs through November 17th, with a one week break on September 29th.
+Winter semester 2024 will begin January 19th and run through March 22nd with a possible snow day make-up date on April 5th.

 Weekly Structure